d-cook/SomethingNew/README.md

 * [Projects](https://github.com/d-cook/SomethingNew/blob/master/Projects.md) - These are our own projects related to our goals, and/or other related projects

-* [Discussion](https://github.com/d-cook/SomethingNew/tree/master/Discussion) - Forum-like discussion of topics, and past email-threads
+* [Emails](https://github.com/d-cook/SomethingNew/tree/master/Emails) - Past email-threads from which the initial creation & shared ideas for this collaboration began